copier-org/copier/docs/updating.md

 ## Preventing Commit of Merge Conflicts

-If you use `--conflict inline` (the default) then you need to check for conflicts marks in your files:
+If you use `--conflict inline` (the default) then you need to check for conflicts markers in your files:

 ```yaml title=".pre-commit-config.yaml"
 repos:
     - repo: https://github.com/pre-commit/pre-commit-hooks